 – Lower live birth rates per cycle (IVF)

 – Higher rates of miscarriage in ART and spontaneous conception

-From a male perspective it’s just as important to maintain a healthy weight, as research has show obesity to affect testosterone and other important hormones needs for reproduction.
+From a male perspective, it’s just as important to maintain a healthy weight, as research has shown obesity affects testosterone and other important hormone needs for reproduction.
 Obesity has been linked to lower sperm counts and lower sperm motility than those of a healthy weight.

 To find out what you should be eating to increase fertility, please read our guide on the fertility diet.